block-ops/directscale-sdk-php/README.md

 print_r($DirectScale->getDistInfo());
 ````

 This connection method will be updated as the framework matures, but for now it requires a `define()`.
-It's worth noting that currently only `dev` is available for the connection but will also be adding live in upcoming versions.
+It's worth noting that setting `$env` to `'dev'` when creating the connection will set the connection to developer mode.
+In order to accommodate developer mode, you need to have a developer constant labelled `DIRECTSCALE_DEVAPIKEY`.
 Also a note, the [Nubersoft Framework](https://github.com/rasclatt/nubersoft) is required for this framework.